 - They use a hybrid photo/scan DIY solution (E.g., your phone, computer files, Google Drive)

-- They organize receipts electronically with scanning apps that include receipt management technology (E.g., Shoeboxed, Expensify)
+- They organize receipts electronically with scanning apps that include receipt management software technology (E.g., Shoeboxed, Expensify)

 - They use an accounting app that also allows you to organize your receipts (QuickBooks, Dext Prepare)